gnu-octave/bootstrap/README.md

 * `bootanovan` calculates *p*-values for N-way ANOVA by bootstrapping the distribution of F-statistics under the null hypothesis.
 This function depends on the `anovan` function from the Statistics v1.5+ package in Octave, or the Statistics and Machine Learning toolbox in Matlab.
 * `bootmode` uses bootstrap to evaluate the likely number of real modes in a distribution
 * `bootci` is a function for calculating bootstrap confidence intervals.
 This function is a wrapper of the `bootknife` function but has the same usage as the `bootci` function from Matlab's Statistics and Machine Learning toolbox.
 * `bootstrp` is a function for calculating bootstrap statistics.
 This function is a wrapper of the `bootknife` function but has the same usage as the `bootstrp` function from Matlab's Statistics and Machine Learning toolbox.
+* `bootcoeff` (Octave only) is a function for semi-parametric bootstrap of the regression coefficients from a linear model fit using `anovan` or `fitlm`.
+* `bootemm` (Octave only) is a function for semi-parametric bootstrap of the estimated marginal means from a linear model fit using `anovan` or `fitlm`.

 At the Octave command prompt, type `help function-name` for more information about the function and it's usage.